ethanniser/site/src/content/blog/translating-cpp-x-macros-to-zig-comptime.md

 As soon as I saw some decently complex macro usage come up in the book, I got [super excited](https://x.com/ethanniser/status/1908263929635025348).
 Comptime is one of the most exciting parts about Zig and I had never used it outside small trivial examples up until this project.

 If your interested in checking out the full source code you can find my implementation [here](https://github.com/ethanniser/zdb/blob/a3a62081024821175b305c25f8b69d37676d443d/src/registers/info.zig) and the C++ implementation [here](https://github.com/TartanLlama/sdb/blob/369fb6b5587c931c2741a62952a3e90f5d73b50a/include/libsdb/register_info.hpp).

-## Footnotes

-1. It's actually not even all of them- just the ones the book covers... man x86 is old and complex